albello1/OSIRIS/README.md

 - perc: 5,10,15,20,25, and 30.
 - imputer: 'median', 'mean', 'MICE', 'KNN', 'VAE', 'RF', and 'None'.
 None corresponds to using OSIRIS's internal imputation mechanism.

+This will:

+- Train OSIRIS model with a specified percentage of missing values and a specific imputation algorithm.
+- Save soft predictions and true labels of the test set to the '/Results_imputation/{dataset}/' directory.
+The name of the saved files will be: {seed}\_{fold}\_{perc}\_{imputer}.npy

+To store the results for each dataset, create a dedicated directory following the structure: ./Results_imputation/{dataset}/

+The stored results follow the format: [Predicted labels, True labels, ELBO].
+From these vectors, one can compute balanced accuracy as well as any other relevant evaluation metrics.

 ---